Words index Vivian Cook

 See also Youtube

-English words fall into two broad types: those that belong in the dictionary like ‘storm’ and ‘confabulate’, called content or function words, and those that belong in the grammar like ‘of’ and ‘the’, called structure words.
+Since C.C.
+Fries's Structure of English, language teachers have described English words as falling into two broad types: those that belong in the dictionary like ‘storm’ and 'confabulate’, called content or lexical words, and those that belong in the grammar like ‘of’ and ‘the’, called structure, function or grammatical words.
 To see the difference, here is a quotation from a Theodore Sturgeon story using made-up content words but real function words:

 So on Lirht, while the decisions on the fate of the miserable Hvov were being formulated, gwik still fardled, funted and fupped.

-If the same sentence were done with made-up function words, real content words, it would read:
+If the same sentence were rephrased with made-up function words and real content words, it would read:

 So kel Mars, dom trelk decisions kel trelk fate mert trelk miserable slaves hiv polst formulated, deer still grazed, jumped kosp survived.